RightOn! Overview

 “I didn’t read the explanation until the teacher pointed it out.”

-Revisiting the Classroom Study
+Revisiting the Classroom

 RESEARCH METHOD

-Usability Testing & Surveying
+Focus Group Usability Testing, Interviews, & Surveying

 1. Assess how students interact with correct and incorrect answer explanations